Sylvania Campus

 Career and Program Description

-Careers in aging are among the fastest growing and exciting opportunities in the 21st century workplace, and PCC’s gerontology program is on the cutting edge of this opportunity.
-This program is designed for individuals who wish to develop careers in the field of aging, those already employed or active in gerontology or related fields who wish to enhance their career paths, and those seeking challenging and meaningful career changes or enterprise development in response to new opportunities created by an aging society.
-Graduates of this program will develop problem-solving and research skills through interdisciplinary core courses and electives tailored toward their career goals.
-Internships, mentorships and career coaching will prepare students to create individualized career paths in service industries responding to a longer living and healthier population.
-Exponential growth is expected in all service-providing industries related to aging, particularly in the health care services continuum, financial and legal services, leisure, life-long learning, hospitality, fitness and wellness areas.
+PCC’s Gerontology program is offered fully online and designed for individuals who wish to develop careers in the field of aging, those already employed or active in gerontology or related fields who wish to enhance their career paths, and those seeking challenging and meaningful career changes in response to new opportunities created by an aging society.
+Students participating in this program will develop critical thinking, problem-solving, and research skills through multi-disciplinary core courses and electives tailored toward their career goals.
+Internships, mentorships, and career coaching will prepare students to create individualized career paths.

-Students may earn one or more gerontology career pathway certificates alone or in conjunction with the gerontology AAS.
-Students may also earn the degree or certificates in conjunction with a certificate or degree in other PCC programs such as fitness technology, interior design, human services, the allied health field, nursing, business, management, paralegal studies, or alcohol and drug counseling.
-Program articulation and block transfer agreements are signed or in process with Portland State University Health Studies, Western Oregon University Gerontology, Oregon State University Family Studies and Human Development, Eastern Oregon University Gerontology, and other colleges and universities.
-In most cases, students earning the gerontology AAS can enter human services, social work, social sciences, community health and similar Bachelor level programs as juniors.
-Certificates and the degree can be completed through an online option.
+Students may earn a Gerontology Professional Career Pathway Certificate alone or in conjunction with the Gerontology AAS.
+Students may also earn the degree or certificate in conjunction with a certificate or degree in other PCC programs such as exercise science, interior design, human services, the allied health field, nursing, business, management, paralegal studies, or alcohol and drug counseling.
+In most cases, students earning the Gerontology AAS can enter human services, social work, social sciences, community health and similar Bachelor level programs as juniors.

 Degrees and Certificates Offered